 Piano Buying Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
-Compare the DGX-640 to the affordable Yamaha DGX-650, as well some of the best pianos in their class based on weight, price, and even customer reviews from Amazon.com.
+Compare the DGX-640 to the new Yamaha DGX-670, amongst other notable pianos and keyboards.

 Yamaha DGX640 review: Features